mariallr/amanida/README.md

 **2. Read your data: `amanida_read`**

 Supported files are csv, xls/xlsx and txt.
+The file need at minimum the following columns:
+* Id: compound name or unique identification
+* P-value
+* Fold-change
+* N: number of individuals in the study
+* Reference: bibliographic reference of the results

 ```r
 coln = c("Compound Name", "P-value", "Fold-change", "N total", "References")